 Ristorante la Bussola, P. Facchinetti, serves excellent fresh seafood.
 The warm seppie (cuttlefish) salad with beans and corn is an unusual and delicious appetizer.
 For the fish course, the waiter brings a platter of fresh fish to the table for you to choose from.
-Warm chocolate and ricotta cake for dessert is fantastic.
 In nice weather, they have outdoor seating.

 Porto Ercole is the most picturesque town on the island.
 Forte Filippo, a large military fort, sits on a hill near the town.
 The sea promenade is lined with fishermen's cottages and along the coast are both sandy and rocky beaches.
 In the old town, up the hill from the harbor, is the Chiesa di Sant Erasmo with a marble altar and tombstones of the Spanish governors.
 The Spanish Rocca sits above the old town and can be visited.

 Orbetello is built into the lagoons between the mainland and Monte Argentario.
 Buses connect the town with the train station in Orbetello Scalo so it's probably the best option for those traveling by public transportation.

 A pedestrian street with shops, bars, and restaurants cuts through the center of town and outside town are nice beaches.
 Restaurant Cantuccio serves inexpensive typical food of Maremma, mostly meat.

 Near Porto Ercole, Tombolo della Feniglia is a nature reserve in the lagoon with pine trees, birds, deer, and wild pigs.
 Along the coast are good beaches.